 Looking forward, the Company expects global macroeconomic and market conditions to remain challenging.
 While the Company has recently seen improvement in category growth rates, the Company expects category growth rates to remain below prior historical levels.
 While the global marketplace in which the Company operates has always been highly competitive, the Company continues to experience heightened competitive activity in certain markets from strong local competitors and from other large multinational companies, some of which have greater resources than the Company does.
 Such activities have included more aggressive product claims and marketing challenges, as well as increased promotional spending and geographic expansion.
 The Company has also been negatively affected by changes in the policies or practices of its retail trade customers in key markets, such as inventory de-stocking, limitations on access to shelf space or delisting of the Company's products.
-In addition, the retail landscape in many of the Company's markets continues to be impacted by the rapid growth of e-commerce retailers, changing consumer preferences (as consumers increasingly shop online) and the emergence of alternative retail channels, such as subscription services and direct-to-consumer businesses.
-This rapid growth in e-commerce and emergence of alternative retail channels may create pricing pressures and/or adversely affect the Company's relationships with its key retailers.
-In addition, given that approximately 70% of the Company's Net sales originate in markets outside the U.S., the Company has experienced and may continue to experience volatile foreign currency fluctuations, should they persist, they could adversely affect the Company's future results.
+In addition, the retail landscape in many of the Company's markets continues to be impacted by the rapid growth of e-commerce retailers, changing consumer preferences (as consumers increasingly shop online) and the emergence of alternative retail channels, may create pricing pressures and/or adversely affect the Company's relationships with its key retailers.
+In addition, given that approximately 70% of the Company's Net sales originate in markets outside the U.S., the Company has experienced and may continue to experience volatile foreign currency fluctuations and high raw and packaging material costs.
+While the Company has experience do and will continue to take, measures to mitigate the effect of these conditions, should they persist, they could adversely affect the Company's future results.